 Identify aides, helpers, and laborers separately if they are not training for the occupation in which they are helping, or if their work is truly different.
 Code apprentices, student teachers, and trainees in the occupation for which they are training.
 If the assistant has job duties different from the occupation they support, such as Dental Assistant, code the employee separately.
 If the assistant’s duties are similar to the occupation they support, such as Assistant Manager, classify the assistant in the same category as the manager.

 My employee didn’t actually work during the quarter.
 We paid an after-season bonus.
 What code do I use?

-If the employee did not work during the reported quarter, but wages were paid for any reason, record the code for the last job that the employee performed while working in Column 13.
+If the employee did not work during the reported quarter, but wages were paid for any reason, enter code “888888” in Column 13.
 Record “00” in Column 14 to indicate that the employee did not work.
 In this case, the employee’s actual place of work is not reported.

 My employee only works part-time.
 Does that change the occupation code I use?

 No. Part-time employees are reported in the occupation that they perform, regardless of the number of hours they work.

 Why do I have to supply a geographic code?
 You know the address of my company.